mxmul/webpack-build-linked-packages/README.md

 Default: `build`

 The NPM script to run in all linked packages.
-If the script is defined in the linekd package, it will be invoked with `npm run-script`.
+If the script is defined in the linked package, it will be invoked with `npm run-script`.